apache/couchdb/share/doc/src/intro/tour.rst

-Now that you've seen most of Futon's features, you'll be prepared to dive in and inspect your data as we build our example application in the next few chapters.
+Now that you've seen most of Futon's features, you'll be prepared to dive in and inspect your data as we build our example application in the next few documents.
 Futon's pure JavaScript approach to managing CouchDB shows how it's possible to build a fully featured web application using only CouchDB's HTTP API and integrated web server.